 learning situations with ICT

 Reforms in 2 -The current state of the

 girls' schooling Senegalese education system

 hinders the schooling of girls

 (reforms, strikes and precarious

 means).

 -Adoption and execution of a

 Declaration of Educational

 Policy, aimed at improving the

 quantity and quality of

 education in general and

 Elementary Education,

 particularly with a focus on girls'

 schooling

-It is the future of reference for

 -It is the frame of reference for

-Berry N 4 - 1 - 1 - 1 - 1 - all interventions in the system
+Research Maintaining 1 all interventions in the system

-Research Maintaining 1 - The experience of PAEF in

-reports girls in school Senegal is a reference model in
+reports Maintaining girls in school 1 - The experience of PAEF in Senegal is a reference model in

-(Total 11) the field of promoting girls'
+reports giris iii scriooi the field of promoting girls'

-(10001-2) education
+(Total 11) education

--The income-generating
+, -The income-generating

 activities of women have

 strengthened links with the

 community.

 -They participate in the fight

 against poverty, which

-constitutes a major obstacle to the education of girls.
+constitutes a major obstacle to

+the education of girls.

 - The PAEF approach facilitates

 the finding of solutions to issues

 facing girls' as well as women's

+rearing girls as well as wollielts

 difficulties in accessing and

 keeping girls in school and

 building the capacity of women

 School 5 -Girls still less successful in

-5 mathematics

-performance
+performance mathematics

 - Students who repeat at least

 once are less successful in

 reading and mathematics than

 students who have never

 repeated

 Gender based 1 - GBV is a reality in schools

 violence -The perpetrators of GBV are

 often not sanctioned

 -GBV victims are protected in

 schools

 -Existence of observatories on

 vulnerability and school

 dropout,

 -Pregnant girls are often

 dismissed out of school despite

 the existence of the Pregnancy

 Management Circular

 Other national 4 Some drop-outs result from

 data early entry into the workplace

 or economic vulnerabilities,

 academic failure, lack of school

 perspective, early marriage,

 unwanted pregnancy and illness

-and a pregnancy and miless